NIEM/NIEM.github.io/niem-releases/5.2/index.md

 ---
-  title: NIEM 5.2 Release (Current)
+  title: NIEM 5.2 Release
-  short: NIEM 5.2 (current)
+  short: NIEM 5.2
-  description: An overview of the draft NIEM 5.2 release.
+  description: An overview of the NIEM 5.2 release.
   redirect_from: /niem-releases/current/
 ---

 {:toc}
 - TOC

 NIEM 5.2 is a minor release, published December 2022.
-This is the most current NIEM release.

 ## Resources